 Around the same time I decided to try and acquire the entire collection on physical media.
 It's a pretty silly idea as physical media is definitely in its twilight, but there's just something so satisfying about holding the beautiful packaging Criterion puts together in your hands.
-Currently I'm at 646 of the released mainline and Eclipse titles, as of November 2016.
+Currently I'm at 1028 of the released mainline and Eclipse titles, as of January 2020.
 I only review titles that I've already purchased, so that I can watch them in the highest quality available, but other than that I'm not reviewing these in any specific order.

-I want to take a moment to link to some other sites that are on the same mission as I am, all of whom have been at it quite a bit longer than me.
-Exploring things in chronological order of release is the fascinating Criterion Reflections blog, written by David Blakeslee.
-He's up to 1967 as of this writing, and it's so great to journey with him through the history of cinema.
-He also helps out over at CriterionCast, a site I recently joined as well, where you can find reviews, as well as podcasts, and basically everything having to do with the collection.
-You can find shorter thoughts from Matthew Gasteier over at Criterion on the Brain.
+I want to take a moment to link to some other sites that are on the same mission as I am, most of whom have been at it quite a bit longer than me.
+Exploring things in chronological order of release is the fascinating Criterion Reflections podcast, by David Blakeslee.
+He's up to 1971 as of this writing, and it's so great to journey with him through the history of cinema.
+He also helps out over at CriterionCast, a site I'm also a part of, where you can find reviews, as well as podcasts, and basically everything having to do with the collection.
 Jamie S. Rich is a comics author who also blogs about the collection at Criterion Confessions.
-Michele Rosenthal is a super talented Graphic Designer who is illustrating the things she writes over at her Criterion Affection blog.
-Aaron West is writing about all the films in the collection that come out on Blu-ray at Criterion Blues.
-And finally there’s the delightful Criterion Collection as Haiku blog, which is basically exactly what it sounds like.
+Aaron West produces a variety of podcasts about the collection, as part of CriterionCast.
+Daisuke Beppu makes videos about the collection for his YouTube channel.
 They're all awesome and deserving of a perusal as well.

 There is no commenting feature on this site, but I would love to know what you think about the films, or my entries.
-The best way to share your thoughts is to tweet @cinemagadfly, or to email me at email@example.com.
+The best way to share your thoughts is to tweet @danieltiger, or to email me at email@example.com.